DvsenseDriver 1.2.4

 Synchronously Process Events

 The camera provides the dvsense::DvsCamera::getNextBatch interface.
-You can set the number or time period for event acquisition, and then obtain the specified event data through the dvsense::DvsCamera::getNextBatch interface.
+You can set either the number of events or the acquisition time window, and then obtain the corresponding event data through dvsense::DvsCamera::getNextBatch.

-If you want to acquire a fixed number of events, you need to set the required number of events in advance via the dvsense::DvsCamera::setBatchEventsNum interface.
+If you want to acquire a fixed number of events, set the required number through dvsense::DvsCamera::setBatchEventsNum.

 camera->setBatchEventsNum(1000); // Set to acquire 1000 events.

-In addition, if you want to acquire events within a fixed time period, you can set the required time interval through the dvsense::DvsCamera::setBatchEventsTime interface.
+If you want to acquire events within a fixed time period, set the required time interval through dvsense::DvsCamera::setBatchEventsTime.

-Once the settings are completed, you need to call the dvsense::DvsCamera::getNextBatch interface to obtain the data.
+Once the settings are completed, call dvsense::DvsCamera::getNextBatch to obtain the data.

 dvsense::Event2DVector events;